By Tim Lambert

 In Rome and other major cities in the Roman Empire gladiators were men (or sometimes women) who fought, sometimes to the death, to provide entertainment.

 The first gladiators fought in 264 BC at a funeral.
 Six gladiators fought to entertain the guests.
 The word gladiator means a man who fights with a gladius (a short sword) and the word for a gladiatorial fight is a munus, which means a duty owed to the dead.

 In time gladiatorial fights became separated from funerals.
 They evolved into public shows put on by rich Roman politicians to please their supporters.
 Eventually, Roman Emperors were expected to put on costly shows to keep the poor people of Rome happy.

-At first, gladiators were slaves but later some were criminals who were sentenced to fight for a set period of time or a set number of games.
+At first, gladiators were slaves but later some were criminals who were sentenced to fight for a set period or a set number of games.
 Surprisingly some people volunteered to be gladiators.
-Again they fought for a set period of time or number of games and were given a large sum of money if they survived.
+Again they fought for a set time or number of games and were given a large sum of money if they survived.

 Types of Gladiator